csarat424/API-resume/README.md

 # API-resume
 This is json format resume

-I have built an API service that serves my resume details in json format over an HTTP API for this I used nodejs and express
+I have built using an API service that serves my resume details in json format over an HTTP API for this I used nodejs and express

 it was served on localhost:3000/resume